 - Sucking or chewing medicine before swallowing

-How Do I Take Liquid Medicine?11
+How Do I Take Liquid Medicine?[1]

 - Wash your hands with warm, soapy water

 - Carefully check the medicine’s expiry date.
-It’s also good practice to record the date that you open the medicine to ensure the medication is only used within its open shelf life
+It’s also good practice to record the date that you open the medicine to ensure the medication is only used within its open shelf life (this refers to how long you can store and keep using the medicine once it has been opened).

 - Close the bottle with the plastic screw cap